 But Congress should recall the kind of mistakes that take place when they don’t seriously interrogate the arguments and strategy of a president.

-Julian Zelizer is a professor of history and public affairs at Princeton University and a fellow at the New America Foundation.
+Julian Zelizer is a professor of history and public affairs at Princeton University.
 He is the author of “Jimmy Carter” and “Governing America.”

 Donna Brazile: Time for Congress to give Obama what he needs